vdhamer/Photo-Club-Hub/.github/README.md

    _not_ on the online list anymore!
 3. in the case of Fotogoep Waalre, some member data is not yet available online in a machine-readable form and is thus added programmatically instead.
 This is done in [this file](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Fotogroep%20Waalre/ViewModel/FotogroepWaalre/FGWMembersProvider%2BinsertSomeHardcodedMemberData.swift).
-   Examples of this hardcoded data include the club's officials (e.g. Chairman) and the date of birth of member.
+   Examples of this hardcoded data include the club's officials (e.g. chairman, treasurer) and, temporarily, the photo used as thumbnail.

 Again, these 3 gaps need fixing.
 Some of these issues are addressed [below](#a-better-approach).